-Pregnant women and mothers increasingly are turning to painkillers such as opioids.
-As a result, every 25 minutes a child is born suffering from opioid withdrawal, according to the National Institute on Drug Abuse.
-Massage Magazine writes that there is recent research that indicates infant massage classes could help women struggling with substance abuse.
+Pregnant women and mothers are increasingly turning to painkillers, such as opioids.
+As a result, every 25 minutes, a child is born suffering from opioid withdrawal, according to the National Institute on Drug Abuse.
+Massage Magazine writes that recent research indicates that infant massage classes could help women struggling with substance abuse.

 Massage and back pain

-In the first study of its kind research conducted at the School of Health and Rehabilitation Sciences at Indiana University-Purdue University Indianapolis has found that real-world massage therapy to be an effective treatment for chronic low back pain.
-Low back pain leads all disorders in years lost to disability in the U.S. Most patients improve rapidly, but one-third report persistent back pain and 15 percent develop chronic low back pain with significant physical limitations.
+In the first study of its kind, research conducted at the School of Health and Rehabilitation Sciences at Indiana University-Purdue University Indianapolis has found that real-world massage therapy to be an effective treatment for chronic low back pain.
+Low back pain leads all disorders in the years lost to disability in the U.S. Most patients improve rapidly, but one-third report persistent back pain, and 15 percent develop chronic low back pain with significant physical limitations.